-Next Lamborghini hypercar to glow in the dark, pack hybrid V-12
+Lamborghini's reportedly building a $3M hypercar with hybrid V-12 power, may glow in the dark

 Car Tech

-Lamborghini will likely unveil another limited-production model next year, and the car will reportedly glow in the dark and pack a hybrid V-12 system powered by supercapacitors.
-No, we're not kidding.
+Lamborghini likely will unveil another limited-production model next year that can reportedly glow in the dark and will pack a hybrid V-12 system powered by supercapacitors.

-Road & Track reported Thursday on new details surrounding the hypercar, codenamed LB48H.
-The hybrid V-12 powertrain will likely preview the Lamborghini Aventador successor's powertrain.
-The firm's CEO Stefano Domenicali has confirmed hybrid power make its debut for both the Aventador and Huracán successors.
+Road & Track reported Thursday new details about the hypercar, codenamed LB48H.
+The hybrid V-12 powertrain likely will preview the Lamborghini Aventador successor's powertrain.
+The firm's CEO Stefano Domenicali confirmed that hybrid power will make its debut for both the Aventador and Huracán successors.

-The car would be a limited-edition model with a cost around $3 million, a la the Veneno and Centenario.
+The car would be a limited-edition model that costs around $3 million, a la the Veneno and Centenario.
 It would be our first look at the successor to the Aventador, though with different styling.
+The report didn't specify what or how the car could glow in the dark, so we're left to our own dreaming for that.

-The brand reportedly showed off the glow-in-the-dark model to prospective buyers this past summer and a few attendees spilled some information that has churned the rumor mill since then.
+The brand reportedly showed off the glow-in-the-dark model to prospective buyers this past summer and a few attendees spilled some of the details.
 The supercar could pack 838 horsepower with the combination of the V-12 engine and electric-drive system.
-Specifically, 789 hp is rumored to come from the engine itself, while the electric power adds another 49 hp.
+Specifically, 789 hp is rumored to come from the engine, while the electric power adds another 49 hp.
 Instead of bulky and heavy batteries, the supercar could feature supercapacitors.

 Lamborghini Terzo Millennio concept

-Lamborghini previewed a futuristic hypercar called the Terzo Millenio last year, which packed supercapacitors.
+Lamborghini previewed a futuristic hypercar called the Terzo Millenio last year that packed supercapacitors.
 The Italian brand has a partnership with MIT to develop the technology, which can discharge and recover energy at the same time.
 Their function and lighter weight makes them attractive for supercars, where low weight is key.

+Supercapacitors provide a lot of energy quickly, which is a great way to add power to a supercar.
+They don't hold much charge, though, so the car would likely also need a battery to feed the supercapacitors.
+If it didn't also come with a battery pack, it would have very limited electric range, a limited number of electric boosts from the capacitors, or both.

-Lamborghini's head of R&D, Maurizio Reggiani, told Motor Authority in January that the Aventador's replacement will be electrified in some way, though a previous report from Automobile claimed the car will sport three electric motors alongside a V-12 engine to make a whopping 1,200 horsepower.
+Lamborghini's head of research and development, Maurizio Reggiani, told Motor Authority in January that the Aventador's replacement will be electrified in some way, though a previous report from Automobile claimed the car will sport three electric motors alongside a V-12 engine to make a whopping 1,200 horsepower.

 2019 Lamborghini Aventador SVJ first drive